No catch: Raiders outlast Chargers after replay review

 Carr finished 13 of 23 for 163 yards.

-Oakland’s rushing attack was strong for the second straight game, gaining 160 yards and averaging 6.2 yards per carry.
+Las Vegas’ rushing attack was strong for the second straight game, gaining 160 yards and averaging 6.2 yards per carry.
 Devonte Booker led the way with 68 yards on eight carries and Josh Jacobs had 14 carries for 65 yards.

-The Raiders opened the scoring on their second drive when Booker went 23 yards around right end with 4:42 remaining in the first quarter for his first touchdown in two years.
+Booker opened the scoring, going 23 yards around right end for his first touchdown in two years.
+After Los Angeles tied it, Jacobs put the Raiders back on top with a 14-yard run in the second quarter.

+“Every week coming in I think we are going to run the ball good,” Jacobs said.
+“I don’t think we’re close to our peak.
+There are a lot of things where we have to eliminate the mental errors.”

-Los Angeles’ Kalan Ballage evened it at 7 early in the second quarter when he took a pitch from Herbert on fourth-and-1 from the Raiders 5 and found an opening on the right side of the line to score his first NFL touchdown.
-Ballage — who had 15 carries for 69 yards — was signed to the practice squad earlier in the season and was called up for the game due to injuries.
+Kalen Ballage had 15 carries for 69 yards and his first career touchdown.
+He was signed to the Chargers’ practice squad earlier in the season and was called up for the game due to injuries.

-Jacobs put the Raiders back on top with 5:34 remaining in the first half on a 14-yard run.
+“Kalen, he stepped up and I thought he did a good job,” Lynn said.
+“In the second half I thought he started looking too much downfield instead of taking what was in front of him.”

 QUICK STRIKES

-The Chargers became the first team in nearly 11 years to score 10 or more points in the final 20 seconds of the first half as they rallied to take a 17-14 lead at halftime.
+The Chargers became the first team in nearly 11 years to score 10 or more points in the final 20 seconds of the first half as they rallied to take a 17-14 lead.

 Herbert connected with Keenan Allen for a 27-yard touchdown to tie it at 14 with 19 seconds remaining.
-Las Vegas got the ball back with two timeouts remaining and decided not to run out the clock.
+Las Vegas had two timeouts and decided not to run out the clock.
 The move backfired when Jerry Tillery sacked Carr, forced a fumble and recovered the ball at the Raiders 27 with 8 seconds left, and Badgley made a 45-yard field goal.

+“I don’t regret calling it.
+I do regret the results, that’s for sure,” Gruden said.
+“But we had a great look for Waller.
+It’s too bad the ball got knocked out of there.”

-The last time to score 10 points that late in the half was Philadelphia on Dec.
+The last team to score 10 points that late in the half was Philadelphia on Dec.
 28, 2008, against Dallas.

+Allen finished with nine receptions for 103 yards and a touchdown.
+It was his third 100-yard game of the season and the 26th of his career.

 INJURIES

-Raiders: LT Kolton Miller (ankle) was inactive for the first time in his three-year career.
+Raiders: CB Trayvon Mullen (hamstring) and FB Alec Ingold (ribs) were injured during the first half.
+LT Kolton Miller (ankle) was inactive for the first time in his three-year career.

 Chargers: RT Bryan Bulaga aggravated a back injury on the first series.
 RB Justin Jackson sustained a knee injury during the first quarter.
 DE Joey Bosa and RB Troymaine Pope were inactive with concussions.